intel/neural-compressor/docs/source/smooth_quant.md

 "alpha": "auto" or a float value.
 Default is 0.5. "auto" means automatic tuning.

-"folding":
+"folding": whether to fold torch.mul into the last layer.
-- False: Allow inserting mul to update the input distribution and not absorbing.
-IPEX can fuse inserted mul automatically and folding=False is recommended.
-And for PyTorch FBGEMM backend, folding=False setting will only convert model to QDQ model.
+- False: Allow inserting mul to update the input distribution and no folding.
+IPEX (version>=2.1) can fuse inserted mul automatically and folding=False is recommended.
+For Stock PyTorch, setting folding=False will only convert the model to a QDQ model.
-- True: Only allow inserting mul with the input scale that can be absorbed into the last layer.
+- True: Only allow inserting mul with the input scale that can be folded in the last layer.
 - If folding not set in config, the default value is IPEX: False (True if version<2.1), Stock PyTorch: True.